luismanuu/DevOps-3TierWebApp/Step 3-4 DB and WebServers.md

    FLUSH PRIVILEGES;
    ```
    Replace 'your_subnet_cidr' with the actual CIDR value of your webserver's subnet, and 'your_password' with a secure password for the "webaccess" user.
+   Note: Verify that port 3306 is open in AWS security groups to webservers.

 # Step 4: Prepare Web Servers